RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m2-guides/decisions-authoring.md

     ![Business Central Decision Table First Row]({% image_path business-central-decision-table-first-row.png %}){:width="600px"}

     Apply the same procedure for the rest of the rules.
-At the end you should have something like the following:
+At the end your decision table should look as follows:

     ![Business Central Decision Table First Row]({% image_path business-central-decision-table-complete.png %}){:width="600px"}